Claire Rayner: Personal life

-Rayner met her husband, actor Desmond "Des" Rayner, at Maccabi in Hampstead; the couple married in 1957.
+Rayner met her husband, actor Desmond Rayner, at Maccabi in Hampstead; the couple married in 1957.
 They had three children together: writer and food critic Jay Rayner, electronics reviewer, angling and motoring journalist Adam Rayner and events manager Amanda Rayner.
-A plate created for the Rayner’s golden wedding anniversary which guests attending the celebrations had signed was featured on the BBC program The Repair Shop.
-It was taken there by Amanda who had inherited it from her parents but smashed it in accident.

 Rayner was found to have breast cancer in 2002 at the age of 71.
 She became a breast cancer activist to promote the work of the charity Cancer Research UK.
 She also suffered from Graves' disease and became a patron of the British Thyroid Foundation in 1994.

-Rayner never recovered from emergency intestinal surgery she received in May 2010, and died in hospital on 11 October 2010.
+Rayner never recovered from emergency intestinal surgery undertaken in May 2010, and died in hospital on 11 October 2010.
 She told her relatives she wanted her last words to be: "Tell David Cameron that if he screws up my beloved NHS I'll come back and bloody haunt him."

 Publications

 Rayner was a prolific author of both fiction and non-fiction.